 To the present moment compressor equipment (stations) has become widespread in many industries, and is used in medicine, pharmacy, and in the field of vehicle maintenance, as a source of compressed air for pneumatic tools, etc. The increase in demand for compressed gases has given rise to many types of compressors that differ in design, operation principle and performance.
 Compressor equipment (stations) is usually referred to as auxiliary, meaning that it is not directly involved in the production process, but this does not prevent it from being an integral and necessary for operation part of production lines and various technical systems.

 Since it is often not necessary to integrate the compressor itself in the process line, and you only need to supply compressed gas generated by it, the rational solution would be to combine the compressor and its accessories in a single unit, which can be purchased, installed and connected as one.
 This allows you to simplify the process of engineering and maintenance of the equipment.
 The set of devices intended to produce compressed gas that includes a compressor mounted on a common base with the motor, transmission and other auxiliary equipment, is called the compressor unit.

 Another reason to construct compressor units was the need to have a mobile source of compressed gas.
-For example, for power portable pneumatic tools, the supply of which with compressed air is obviously inconvenient, or for temporary units for the extraction of minerals such as oil and gas, that are deployed in remote or hard-to-reach areas.
+For example, for power portable pneumatic tools, the supply of which with compressed air is obviously inconvenient, or for temporary units for the extraction of minerals such as gas, that are deployed in remote or hard-to-reach areas.
 Mobility in this case can mean both a possibility to transport the compressor unit without the need for complicated installation at the destination point, and the provision of the unit itself with devices for transportation, for example, wheels.

 A variety of configurations of compressor stations and units is very large due to the high potential for the combination of individual elements.
 The set of these elements itself can vary greatly from time to time, but we can identify a number of basic ones: